jovanniochoa/jovanniochoa/README.md

 ###
 What I am doing right now:
 ###
 Getting API's and making sure I am doing BEST Practice by restricting API calls to my domain.
-This is mainly because I want to retain best practice while aslo publishing all of my commits to GitHub; thus making everything public would be difficult.
+This is mainly because I want to retain best practice while also publishing all of my commits to GitHub; thus making everything public would be difficult.